 by Colin Westerbeck

-The other facet not just of his career plans, but of how he wanted to live his life, was put in place when, in 1982, he spent four months in India and three months in a Zen Buddhist monastery where meditation and a vow of silence instilled in him an ability to look within for a spiritual life, not just look out for himself in the material world.
-He has been back to India five more times, a commitment that the photographs in this monograph reflect.
+Among the factors that have enabled Donald Graham’s career as a photographer is an experience he had as a young man before he took up photography in earnest.
+In 1982, he spent three months in a Zen Buddhist monastery meditating and observing a vow of silence.
+This discipline instilled in him an ability to look within for a spiritual life, not just look out for himself in the material world.
+This experience also encouraged him to travel to India numerous times, a commitment that the photographs in this monograph reflect.

 What we see in his portrait is a woman Graham looks up to, literally.
 Her face, despite some lines of struggle around her mouth and chin, expresses a kind of serenity – indeed, contains an extraordinary beauty – that transcends the immobility her contorted hands betray.
 The photograph succeeds in conveying to us the human presence, the dignity and spirit, that Graham still cherished in his mother and wanted the rest of us to appreciate as well.
 The only dark shadow that falls across this study of a luminous figure is the one cast on the no-seam behind her.
 Graham was making this portrait outdoors, and by the time he got the image of his mother he was looking for the sun had moved down the sky to a point where it backlit the no-seam and drew upon it this sketch of a tree.
 Thus does the background become a commentary on the subject in front of it.
 Nature is reduced to a mere shadow of itself.
 The leaves on the tree are turned into a silhouetted mass bereft of color, volume or detail.
 It is a figure of the fate that, we understand, the subject in the foreground still manages to transcend somehow.